ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04b-prog-preliminaries.md

 - First, our pseudocode follows zero-based indexing, meaning the first element is at index 0, the second at index 1, and so on.
   The last element is located at an index equal to the array’s size minus one.
-- The size of an array can be accessed using the `size()` method.
+- The size of an array can be accessed using the `size` property.
-  Note that although this is done by a function call, the actual size is stored alongside the array and does not need to be computed manually.
 - To retrieve an element from an array, we use square bracket notation.
 For instance, `input[2]` retrieves the third element of the input array.
 - Similarly, updating an element follows the same notation: `input[2] = 10` assigns a new value to the third element.